Sustainability Research Effectiveness

 - explore theories of social change as they apply to sustainability research and knowledge translation;

-- develop and refine concepts of effective research design and implementation;
+- develop and refine concepts of effective research design and implementation; and

 - conduct case-studies and comparative analyses of completed research projects.